-- Cost of all lecturers and art practitioners who provide instruction to students in:
+- Cost of all lecturers who provide instruction to students in:

-- Arts, Identities, and Urban Cultures in Senegal seminar
+- Rethinking Global Security: Politics and Religious Pluralism in Senegal seminar

-- Research Methods and Ethics in the Arts course on field study methods and Human Subjects Review
+- Research Methods and Ethics course on field study methods and Human Subjects Review

 - Intensive language instruction in French